esperanca/personal_website/src/posts/weeknote_18.md

 ## Good things

-### **A humble back to basics**
+### **Back to basics**

 With Amy Hupe's early departure, the DNA Design System needed an interim Product Manager.
 So I was happy to join the team again and help to reshape/refresh the backlog.
 They are so talented and united!
 This week, we worked together to improve the Design System information architecture.
 The goal is to support a new platform and provide better accessibility documentation.
 Linsey, Elliot and Jack provided great perspectives that helped me a lot.
-Information Architecture is highly contextual, it was such a joy to work with them.
+Information Architecture is about contexts.
+It was such a joy to work with them and discover more about theirs.
 I got the opportunity to do some wireframing and content design, but I feel really rusty.
 More news about this next week.

 ### **Interviewing smart people**